RULES AND POLICIES

 The Airport Authority is responsible for daily operation of the airport.
 Media inquiries pertaining to terminal and airfield operations, air service development, parking, construction, etc., should be directed to the marketing and communications director.

 Gerald R. Ford International Airport's passenger terminal is a public facility operated by the GFIAA.
 News media may film or photograph publicly accessible areas without the permission of the Authority.
-As a courtesy, airport officials ask news organizations to notify the airport communications center at 616-233-6055 when a news crew/photographer is sent to film at the airport.
+As a courtesy, airport officials ask news organizations to notify the marketing/communications director or airport communications airport communications center at 616-233-6055 when a news crew/photographer is sent to film at the airport.

 When filming at the airport, taking still photos, or conducting interviews, the news media are required to overtly display press identification.
 The news media may not leave equipment unattended or stage equipment or personnel in a manner that will block or restrict movement through major pathways, emergency escape routes or emergency exits.
 Likewise, no filming or conducting of interviews will be permitted to interfere with any airport or airline operations.